Multilateral Trade Agreements With Their Pros, Cons and Examples

 The biggest disadvantage of multilateral agreements is that they are complex.
 That makes them difficult and time-consuming to negotiate.
 Sometimes the length of negotiation means it won't take place at all.

 Second, the details of the negotiations are particular to trade and business practices.
-That means the public often misunderstands them.
+The public often misunderstands them.
 As a result, they receive lots of press, controversy, and protests.

 It increased trade 300 percent between its beginning and 2009.
 But President Donald Trump threatened to withdraw from NAFTA.
 If Trump dumps NAFTA, Canada and Mexico will simply revert to the bilateral trade agreement imposing the standard high tariffs.
 The volume of exports to Canada and Mexico will decrease and prices on imports from these countries will rise.